chirudera/cloud-automation-toolkit/README.md

 # cloud-automation-toolkit
 Cloud Automation Scripts

-Cloud Automation Toolkit has scripts to Auto Scaling and On-Demand Scaling of Cloudera Hadoop clusters on Cloud.
+Cloud Automation Toolkit has scripts for Auto Scaling and On-Demand Scaling of Cloudera clusters on Cloud.
 The result of the script execution is reflected in the Cloudera Director UI.

 About